djndl1/Commentarii/Digital Image Process Gonzales/Digital Image Process Gonzales.md

 g(x,y)=f(x,y)+c[\bigtriangledown^2 f(x,y)]\\
 \text{where $c=\pm1$}
 $$
-\indA typical way to scale a Laplacian image is to add to it its minimum value to bring the new minimum to zero and then scale the result to the full $[0,L-1]$.
+$\quad\quad$A typical way to scale a Laplacian image is to add to it its minimum value to bring the new minimum to zero and then scale the result to the full $[0,L-1]$.
 The grayish appearance is typical of Laplacian images that have been scaled properly.

 ###### Unsharp Masking and Highboost Filtering